saanvivi/BANDIT-writeup/README.md

 Initially, i tried `cd -`, which gave me the error\
 **OLDPWD not set** \
-On adding ./ before the -, i got the right output.
-The ./ is used to execute a compiled program in the current directory. here, it implies - is a file name in the directory.
+On adding `./` before the '-', i got the right output. `./` is used to execute a compiled program in the current directory. here, it implies '-' is a file name in the directory.

 The password for the next level is: rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi